jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 16 - Mobile IP (IPv6).md

 ## Mobile IP Security
 Binding updates make use of IPSec extension headers, or alternatively via th *Binding Authorisation Data* option.
 Prefix discovery is protected using the IPSec headers and mechanisms related to transporting payload packets (such as the *Home Address Destination* option and type 2 routing header) have been designed such that their use in attacks is restricted.

+## NEMO

+[[NEMO.m4a|NEMO refers to (NE)tworks in (MO)tion]] - a working group established in the IETF during December 2002, concerned with managing mobility across entire networks - which change their point of attachment to the internet (and thus reachability in the topology) as a unit.

+### Goals of NEMO

+NEMO intends to standardize some basic support mechanisms based on bidirectional tunnelling  (completed January 2005) and to study the possible approaches and issues with providing more optimal routing.

+### NEMO Protocol

+Solutions must meet the following criterium:
+- Must use bidirectional tunnels
+- MNNs must be reachable at a permanent IP with associated name.
+- Continuous sessions (both unicast and multicast) between MMNs and arbitrary CNs must be maintained after IP handover to one of the MRs.
+- Solutions must not require modifications to nodes other thna MR